simylein/minecraft-server/README.md

 ```

 If you wish you can configure a crontab to automatically execute these.
-Here an Example with daily Restarts and Backups:
+Here an example with daily restarts and backups:

 ```
 # Minecraft Server restart at 02:00